JKS9/api-nodejs-note/README.md

 ## API NODE.JS NOTE

----

-A nodejs Typescript API with user authentication management, using JWT, mongodb Atlas and express
+A nodejs Typescript API with user authentication management, using JWT, mongodb Atlas and express.

----

 ## Table of Contents